ds300/patch-package/README.md

 ## Benefits of patching over forking

-- Sometimes forks need extra build steps, e.g. with react-native for Android.
+* Sometimes forks need extra build steps, e.g. with react-native for Android.
 Forget that noise.
-- Get told in big red letters when the dependency changed and you need to check that your fix is still valid.
+* Get told in big red letters when the dependency changed and you need to check that your fix is still valid.
-- Keep your patches colocated with the code that depends on them.
+* Keep your patches colocated with the code that depends on them.
-- Patches can be reviewed as part of your normal review process, forks probably can't
+* Patches can be reviewed as part of your normal review process, forks probably can't

 ## When to fork instead

-- The change is too consequential to be developed in situ.
+* The change is too consequential to be developed in situ.
-- The change would be useful to other people as-is.
+* The change would be useful to other people as-is.
-- You can afford to make a proper PR to upstream.
+* You can afford to make a proper PR to upstream.

 ## Isn't this dangerous?

 Nope.
 The technique is quite robust.
 Here are some things to keep in mind though:

-- It's easy to forget to run `yarn` or `npm` when switching between branches that do and don't have patch files.
+* It's easy to forget to run `yarn` or `npm` when switching between branches that do and don't have patch files.
-- Long lived patches can be costly to maintain if they affect an area of code that is updated regularly and you want to update the package regularly too.
+* Long lived patches can be costly to maintain if they affect an area of code that is updated regularly and you want to update the package regularly too.
-- Big semantic changes can be hard to review.
+* Big semantic changes can be hard to review.
 Keep them small and obvious or add plenty of comments.
-- Changes can also impact the behaviour of other untouched packages.
+* Changes can also impact the behaviour of other untouched packages.
 It's normally obvious when this will happen, and often desired, but be careful nonetheless.

-## Why use postinstall-prepare with Yarn?
+## Why use postinstall-postinstall with Yarn?

-Most times when you do a `yarn`, `yarn add`, `yarn remove`, or `yarn install` (which is the same as just `yarn`) Yarn will completely replace the contents of your node_modules with freshly unpackaged modules. patch-package uses the `prepare` hook to modify these fresh modules, so that they behave well according to your will.
+Most times when you do a `yarn`, `yarn add`, `yarn remove`, or `yarn install` (which is the same as just `yarn`) Yarn will completely replace the contents of your node_modules with freshly unpackaged modules. patch-package uses the `postinstall` hook to modify these fresh modules, so that they behave well according to your will.

-Yarn only runs the `prepare` hook after `yarn` and `yarn add`, but not after `yarn remove`.
-The `postinstall-prepare` package is used to make sure your `prepare` hook gets executed even after a `yarn remove`.
+Yarn only runs the `postinstall` hook after `yarn` and `yarn add`, but not after `yarn remove`.
+The `postinstall-postinstall` package is used to make sure your `postinstall` hook gets executed even after a `yarn remove`.

 ## License